opencast/opencast/docs/guides/admin/docs/configuration/searchindex/elasticsearch.md

 This way you could set more retry attempts for index updates because of the more serious consequences if those requests fail.
 The waiting period is used to not overwhelm the Elasticsearch with retry requests, making the problem worse.
 By default, no retry will be attempted.

+The `retry.delay.on.startup` defines how long Opencast will wait between retry attempts when the connection to the index service fails on startup.
+The default is 10 seconds.

 Version
 -------